andrebergvind/big-tech-financial-analysis/README.md

 At the same time, the company's current ratio falls in at 0.9 which highlights an uncrtainty for how the company could be solvent enough to pay off all debts if product demand would rapidly decrease.
 While this certainly increases financial risk, Apple’s profitability and cash generation capabilities appear sufficient at this point to support it.

 As showcased on the dashboard, Apple's revenue growth has remained relatively stable over the analysed period, although growth rates from 2022 slowed compared to previous year.
-At the same time, EPS growth remained positive in 2022, indicating a decrease in shareholder equity.
+At the same time, EPS growth remained positive in 2022, most likely due to stock buybacks.

 From an investment perspective, Apple represents a relatively lower risk and long-term stability investment with strong profitability and shareholder value creation.
 However, future growth potential could be more moderate the coming years compared to faster growing technology competitors.